is your network slow?

 Repetitive Technology = More Cost.

-With the proliferation of cloud technologies alongside Internet speed and reliability increases makes on-premise file servers, phone systems and storage simple and reliable for small and medium-size businesses.
+With the proliferation of cloud technologies alongside Internet speed and reliability increases makes on-premise file servers, phone systems, and storage simple and reliable for small and medium-sized businesses.

-Larger businesses, on the other hand, can deploy converged networks where voice and data communications share a common highway using communications like MPLS, SD-WAN or even VPN solutions.
+Larger businesses, on the other hand, can deploy converged networks where voice and data communications share a common highway using communications like MPLS, SD-WAN, or even Remote VDI and Remote Desktop solutions.
 This way a company can centralize these services and reduce repetitive expenses.

 Overdue Technology Refreshes

 A technology refresh cycle establishes a predictable process for swapping out old technology with new assets every few years.
 It comes with a host of considerations.
 However, there are many benefits that come with an established technology refresh cycle that make the process worthwhile.
 Here are five of them.

 2. Do More With Less while Saving Money in the Process